 - Fines and attorney fees $4,000

 *Estimate only, actual cost will vary.

 The decision to drive drunk can be a very costly decision.
 Even if you do not hurt yourself or anyone else, the financial costs of a DUI can be staggering.
 Here are some costs people often forget to consider.

-In addition to the cost of the ticket, expect to pay a premium for bail and lawyers.
-Many individuals arrested for a DUI have not had any prior experience with the legal system, and don’t realize all the associated costs of an arrest.
-Bail is typically ten percent of your bond amount, which could mean a required four-figure payout just to get out of jail while awaiting trial.
-Lawyers are pricey as well and can cost five figures to defend a DUI case, particularly if you decide to take the case all the way to trial.
+In addition to the ticket cost, expect to pay a premium for bail and lawyers.
+Many individuals arrested for a DUI have no prior experience with the legal system and don’t realize all the associated costs of an arrest.
+Bail is typically ten percent of your bond amount, which could mean a required four-figure payout to get out of jail while awaiting trial.
+Lawyers are also pricey and can cost five figures to defend a DUI case, particularly if you decide to take the case to trial.

 Any time you have to be away from work is money out of your pocket.
 Some companies will fire you for a DUI conviction.
-In addition, a DUI could put your professional license at risk.
-Truck drivers, nurses, lawyers, doctors, and teachers, all risk their license with a DUI conviction.
+In addition, a DUI could put your professional license at risk. commercial drivers, nurses, lawyers, doctors, and teachers risk their license with a DUI conviction.
 Even if you do keep your job, any future employer will be able to see the DUI charge with a simple background check, a standard hiring practice.